Last Updated on March 26, 2021 by Shaun Snapp

 The Undeclared Financial Relationships to SAP

-In journalism and research, one is supposed to declare if they receive money from the entities which they cover.
+In journalism and research, one is supposed to declare if they receive money from the entities they cover.
 However, companies like Forrester and Gartner never declare their financial relationships.

-- When Gartner releases its Magic Quadrant, which is the most influential software selection tool used for enterprise software, they never declare who they received money from that they have included in the quadrant.
+- When Gartner releases its Magic Quadrant, the most influential software selection tool used for enterprise software, they never declare who they received money from that they have included in the quadrant.
 However, SAP is a significant contributor to Gartner.
 Forrester is the same.